 We focus on raising outstanding breeding stock and on producing exceptional grass-fed beef.
 Our goal is produce the finest - and most consistent - gourmet-style beef for fine restaurants and discerning consumers.
 Highland beef is considered by many to be the best in the world and is raised by the British royal family for its own consumption.
 In keeping with Long Meadow Ranch's organic practices, our grass-fed beef is "all natural" - meaning it is chemical-free, hormone-free and free of any antibiotics.

-Our growing operation is based at Long Meadow Ranch's Mayacamas Estate where we maintain our bulls and selected cows.
-Our 500-acre farm in Tomales (in Marin County) is home to the mother cow herd.
+Our growing operation is based at Long Meadow Ranch's Tomales Station, our 500-acre farm in Marin County which is home to the mother cow herd.
 Our weaned calves and yearlings enjoy lush Carneros grasses on the 157-acre Di Rosa Preserve along Highway 121 in southern Napa County, which we lease and maintain.

 We also have several large-scale pasture leases in Ferndale, California (in Humboldt County) where we can provide some of the finest coastal grass in the United States.